Meiningen Court Orchestra

 The Meiningen Court Orchestra (Meininger Hofkapelle) is one of Europe's oldest orchestras.
-Since 1952, the 68-member ensemble has been affiliated with the Meiningen Court Theatre, where it regularly performs opera, symphony concerts, and youth concerts.
+Since 1831, the ensemble has been affiliated with the Meiningen Court Theatre, where it regularly performs opera, symphony concerts, and youth concerts.
 The current music director (GMD) is Killian Farrell.

 History

 The Saxe-Meiningen ducal court orchestra was founded in 1690 by Duke Bernhard I. After its modest beginnings, the ensemble’s prominence began to grow under the leadership of the Baroque composer Georg Caspar Schürmann from 1702 to 1707.
 From 1711 to 1731 Johann Ludwig Bach, a second cousin of Johann Sebastian Bach, served as conductor, followed by his relatives Gottlieb Friedrich and Johann Philipp Bach.